syncfusion-content/maui-docs/MAUI/ProgressBar/migration.md

 ## Unsupported features from Xamarin.Forms

 * [`ShowProgressValue`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ProgressBar.SfCircularProgressBar.html#Syncfusion_XForms_ProgressBar_SfCircularProgressBar_ShowProgressValue) support has not been provided in the SfCircularProgressBar.
 Instead, you can achieve it using the `Content` property.
-Please visit Custom Content page for more details about  `Content` property.
+Please visit Custom Content page for more details about the `Content` property.

 * [`Padding`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ProgressBar.SfLinearProgressBar.html#Syncfusion_XForms_ProgressBar_SfLinearProgressBar_Padding) support has not been provided in the SfLinearProgressBar.